psychemedia/storytelling-notes/time.md

 https://staging.hcourt.gov.au/assets/publications/judgments/1961/087--PROWSE_v._McINTYRE--(1961)_111_CLR_264.html

-‘4.
+'4.
 Time is a local phenomenon.
 An interesting discussion of this occurred in Curtis v.
 March (1858) 3 H &N 866 (157 ER 719).
 Watson B had taken his seat on the bench at Dorchester punctually at ten by the clock in the Court, and the cause being called on and the defendant not appearing had directed a verdict for the plaintiff.
 Later, counsel appeared and claimed that the Court had sat before the appointed hour; for the Court clock recorded Greenwich time and the town clock Dorchester time, which was some minutes later.

 On appeal a new trial was directed because the time of the place should prevail.
-"We are as much bound”, said Pollock CB, "to take judicial notice that a particular place lies east or west of Greenwich, and consequently has a different time from it, as we are to know the days of the year" (1858) 3 H&N, at p 867 (157 ER, at p 719).
+"We are as much bound", said Pollock CB, "to take judicial notice that a particular place lies east or west of Greenwich, and consequently has a different time from it, as we are to know the days of the year" (1858) 3 H&N, at p 867 (157 ER, at p 719).

 ???how was the court clock time set?